Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Analytic extensions of catenoids in

 \section{Analytic extensions of catenoids in $S^3_1$}

-In this section, we introduce a class of \lq\lq real analytic space-like constant mean curvature one DC-immersions\rq\rq\ and show that every G-catenoid or its appropriate analytic extension in the de Sitter 3-space $S^3_1$ belongs to this class.
-We will further show that all of these maps satisfy one of the criteria for analytic completeness provided so far, hence prove that their images are analytically complete.
+In this section, we define \lq\lq real analytic space-like CMC-1 $\op{DC}$-immersions\rq\rq, and we show that each G-catenoid or its appropriate analytic extension in the de Sitter 3-space $S^3_1$ belongs to this class and that all of the images of these maps are analytically complete.